Is curated content good for SEO? Short answer – yes. Long answer – that’s what this post is about!

 Remember, you want to include a diverse set of sources, so don’t stop at just one!
 Through aggregation, you can deliver valuable content to your target audience and potentially increase subscribers along the way.

-Start Curating Content for SEO With WP RSS Aggregator
+Start Your Content Curation Journey With WP RSS Aggregator

 Content curation helps you position yourself as an authority, build relationships, and grow an interested audience…all things that are good for SEO.